itgalaxy/webfont/README.md

 The CLI can exit the process with the following exit codes:

+- 0: All ok.
 - 1: Something unknown went wrong.
+- Other: related to using packages.

 ## Related